KDE/kde-builder/doc/chapter_05/supported-cmdline-params.md

 (cmdline-query)=
 `--query` `mode`
-This command causes kdesrc-build to query a parameter of the modules in the build list (either passed on the command line or read in from the configuration file), outputting the result to screen (one module per line).
+This command causes kde-builder to query a parameter of the modules in the build list (either passed on the command line or read in from the configuration file), outputting the result to screen (one module per line).